-- Rubber Suspension Look for signs of wear or deformity due to contact with oil.
-Replace the rubber suspension if necessary. - Fuel Hoses Inspect nylon and rubber hoses for signs of wear, deterioration or hardening. - Fuel Tank Lining Inspect the fuel tank lining for signs of excessive amounts of oil or other foreign matter.
+- Rubber Suspension look for signs of wear or deformity due to contact with oil.
+Replace the rubber suspension if necessary. - Fuel Hoses inspect nylon and rubber hoses for signs of wear, deterioration and hardening. - Fuel Tank Lining inspect the fuel tank lining for signs of excessive amounts of oil or other foreign matter.